-Area Plan: The official document that is submitted by a designated PSA to the LGOA for approval in order to receive aging grant funding during a grant period set by the LGOA.
-The P-001

-State of South Carolina has a four-year State Plan which is submitted to the ACL.
-The PSA's Area Plan is based partly on the State Plan Assurances.
-The PSA's area plan shall be updated annually, or as required by the LGOA.
+Area Plan: The official document that is submitted by a designated AAA to the LGOA for approval in order to receive aging grant funding during a grant period set by the LGOA.
+The State of South Carolina has a four-year State Plan which is submitted to the ACL.
+The AAA's Area Plan is based partly on the State Plan Assurances.
+The AAA's area plan shall be updated annually, or as required by the LGOA.
 The Area Plan process shall be comprehensive and inclusive of all programmatic systems and services.
 The area plan sets forth measurable objectives and identifies the planning, coordination, administration, social services, resource allocation, evaluation, and other related activities to be undertaken for the plan period.
-An Area Plan is required for the receipt of OAA funds and must be strictly adhered to by the PSA and its providers.
+An Area Plan is required for the receipt of OAA funds and shall be strictly adhered to by the AAA and its contracted service providers.